GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_1_intro_to_scheduler.md

     ```bash
     cd ~/mgss/hpc-and-slurm
     ```
     - Run `ls -F` command to list the file/directories in this directory.
-There are four files
+There are four files and a directory
     ```bash
-    blast.slurm  mm-first.faa  mm-protein.faa  mm-second.faa
+    blast.slurm*  Exercise/  mm-first.faa  mm-protein.faa  mm-second.faa
     ```
     - `mm-protein.faa` is a mouse RefSeq protein data set with 64,599 sequences.. `mm-first.faa` and `mm-second.faa` are subsets of `mm-protein.faa`
         - `mm-first.faa` contains the first two sequences whereas `mm-second.faa` has the first 96 sequences.